Supernatural (American TV series): Ratings

 Seasonal rankings (based on average total viewers per episode) of Supernatural on The WB and The CW (some including repeats).

 After the first four episodes of Supernatural aired in 2005, the WB decided to pick up the series for a full season of 22 episodes.
 During those first episodes, the series was ranked third in males aged 18–34 and 12–34.
 It also posted an increase of 73% in males aged 18–49 from the year before, although it only gained 4% in total viewers, and retained 91% of viewers from its lead-in, Gilmore Girls.
 Supernatural had low ratings during its second season, with viewers consisting mainly of teen girls, and the CW trying to attract more male viewers.
 The show's future was in doubt at the end of the second season.
 Despite mediocre ratings in the previous year, it was back for a third season.
 Although its third season's rating were low, it did well with viewers aged 18–49.
 In this category, it ranked eighth of all returning series broadcast by a major network.
 The show received an early pickup for its fourth season.
 The show's ratings increased in its fourth season.
 The fourth-season premiere aired on September 18, 2008, averaging its highest rating ever since its debut on The CW with 3.96 million viewers, a 33% surge over the season three premiere and a 1.7/5 in adults 18–49, up 42% from one year earlier.
 On October 16, 2008, the show was watched by 3.06 million viewers, making the lowest rating for the season.
 On October 30, 2008, the show climbed to its best performance in adults 18–34 (1.4/4), adults 18–49 (1.5/4) and total viewers (3.6mil) since its season premiere on September 18, 2008.
 For the fifth-season premiere, viewership increased by 6% in women 18–34 (1.7/5) over the fourth-season premiere.
 However, taking DVR viewings into account with new Live-Plus 7 Day data, total viewership for the premiere increased 38%, with women 18–34 increasing by 35% and adults 18–34 by 47%.

 According to Nielsen ratings, Supernatural placed sixth and seventh in 2020 and 2021, respectively, in the rankings of the most-watched acquired streaming series in the United States.
 It had 20.3 billion minutes watched in 2020 and 18.9 billion in 2021.
 For 2022, it placed eighth for most-watched acquired streaming series and eleventh for most-watched streaming series overall, with 18.8 billion minutes watched.
+In 2023, it tied with Heartland for ninth most-watched streaming series overall, both with 22.8 billion minutes watched.